Helium-Labs/Puya-BigNumber/README.md

 # Puya BigNumber

-A library for mathematical operations involving big numbers in Puya for Algorand.
-It supports addition, subtraction, multiplication, and division of large big-endian encoded numbers as byte strings, implemented using some of the most efficient algorithms available in the literature, such as Karatsuba multiplication and Algorithm D by Donald Knuth for multi-word division.
+A library for mathematical operations involving (very) large numbers in Puya for Algorand.
+It supports addition, subtraction, multiplication, division, comparison and remainder calculation of large big-endian encoded numbers as byte strings.
+The library is implemented using some of the most efficient algorithms available in the literature, such as Karatsuba multiplication, Algorithm D by Donald Knuth for multi-word division, and Barrett Reduction for remainder calculation.

 ## Features